 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
-The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.
+The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to

-A dental nurse worked with the dentists; dental hygienists worked alone with support available from other staff when required.
+A dental nurse worked with the dentists.
+Dental hygienists worked alone; however, support was available from practice staff if necessary.